hexops/machengine.org/content/pkg/mach-gamemode.md

 One can check programatically if gamemode is active using `gamemode.isActive()`.

 ### Ran into trouble?

-Triple-check you followed the `build.zig.zon` instructions correctly, it's easy to mess that part up.

 Feel free to join the [Mach Discord community](../../discord) for help.